MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/clipboard-to-winrt-from-csharp.md

 Now let's add to the `MainPage.idl` file the new types and the new member of **Mainpage** that we've decided to declare in IDL.
 At the same time, we'll remove from the IDL the placeholder members of **Mainpage** that the Visual Studio project template gave us.

 So, in your C++/WinRT project, open `MainPage.idl`, and edit it so that it looks like the listing below.
 Note that one of the edits is to change the namespace name from **Clipboard** to **SDKTemplate**.
-If you like, you can just delete the current contents of your `MainPage.idl`, and paste in the listing below.
+If you like, you can just replace the entire contents of `MainPage.idl` with the following code.
 Another tweak to note is that we're changing the name of **Scenario::ClassType** to **Scenario::ClassName**.

 ```idl
 // MainPage.idl